singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 Pretty awesome, right!

 You will never have to make any check related to the request parameters.
-All these checks will be transported to the middleware.
+All these checks will be transported to this single middleware.

 ## What is a middleware?

 > Middleware is a piece of code that is used to make changes to request or response data.

-In terms of web development, we call them middlewares...
-Just a fancy name( makes sense though).

 Let's start by writing a simple request validation middleware.